pongrut/RoboND-Home-Service-Robot/writeup.md

 ![tf](./images/robot_tf_urdf.jpg)
+Figure 3.
+Jetbot all joints display

 ### ROS TF
 A robotic system has many 3D coordinate frames that change over time, such as a map frame, base frame,  wheel frames, camera frame, etc. **TF** keeps track of all these frames over time and then publish all frames related to the map, pose of the robot.
-Fig.3 shows the relation of all Jetbot frames in which the robot_footprint frame is the interface base to external, but the robot's real base is base_link almost every frame link with base_link.
+Fig.4 shows the relation of all Jetbot frames in which the robot_footprint frame is the interface base to external, but the robot's real base is base_link almost every frame link with base_link.

 ![all_frames](./images/frames.png)
-Figure 3.
+Figure 4.
 Jetbot Frames Structure (TF)

+### Map
 ![SLAM_mapping](./images/home_service_SLAM.jpg)
+Figure 5.
+Environment mapping with SLAM